LidiaLF/LidiaLF/README.md

 All mi projects, up to now, are made in Galician as I would like to create something that gives visibility and extended use to our language.
 In this way I hope to do my bit.

-During the internship I took part of a creative team developing other projects and I would like to go further with a keen eye for AI.
+During the internship I took part of a creative team developing other projects and I would like to go further with a keen interest in AI.